gallorob/ra_project/README.md

 <figcaption aligh="center">Fig.7: Train and test rewards for the passing through 2 corners goal</figcaption>
 </p>

 We note however that some of the tests fail or have a final rewards that consists only on the base environment's reward (ie: it does not solve the temporal goal).
+The higher $$\epsilon$$ value used during training is the cause for the much diverse training rewards, as many more episodes were solved before actually ensuring the temporal goal.

 The addition of the reward shaping leads to faster convergence during training but some of the tests still fail.